aro-network/aro-docs/docs/user-guides/software-setup.md

 # ARO Client Installation and Initialization Tutorial

-This tutorial guides you through the process of installing and initializing the **ARO Client Software Image** on the Bare-metal machine, and the process of installing the **PCDN Client** on the Bare-metal machine.
+This tutorial guides you through the process of installing and initializing the **ARO Client Software Image** on the Bare-metal machine.

 Before preparing the machine, review the recommended system requirements for running the ARO Client image on [**this page**](/edge-node/device-specs#recommended-requirements-for-software-clients-aro-client).